taclab/Music-Box/README.md

 An interactive music player that uses NFC cards to control playback.
 Perfect for children or interactive installations where physical objects trigger audio content.

-This project is a fork and enhancement of [Wilksy's Asher Music Box](https://github.com/wilksy/Asher-Music-Box), originally described in the ["Tiny Tonie" blog post](https://wilksy.com/tiny-tonie/).
+This project is a fork of [Wilksy's Asher Music Box](https://github.com/wilksy/Asher-Music-Box), originally described in the ["Tiny Tonie" blog post](https://wilksy.com/tiny-tonie/).
 The original project was created as an alternative to commercial "Toniebox" audio players, focusing on providing a more affordable and customizable solution.

 ## Features